Covering 3.8 million hectares (9.5 million acres), the AWC portfolio represents the largest private conservation estate in Australia.

 Our properties protect a stunning diversity of ecosystems including tropical savanna, rainforest, desert, grasslands and woodlands.

 The value of our estate is best measured in terms of the wildlife we protect.
-Our properties are home to over 500 native bird species (over 86% of all Australian terrestrial bird species) and over 170 native mammal species (71% of terrestrial mammal species).
+Our properties are home to over 500 native bird species (88% of all Australian terrestrial bird species), over 200 native mammal species (72% of terrestrial mammal species) and more than half of all native reptile and frog species.
 Importantly, our sanctuaries protect some of the largest remaining populations of key threatened species such as Bilbies, Numbats, Gouldian Finches and Golden-backed Tree-rats.

 Our core business is delivering effective conservation – practical land management informed by the best available science – across our sanctuaries.
 To this end, almost 80% of our staff are based in the field delivering fire management, feral animal control and other land management activities.